Biopsy Tissue Samples for Research

 A bone marrow biopsy may be conducted if your blood tests show your levels of platelets are high, or white or red blood cells are too high or too low.
 A biopsy will help determine the cause of these abnormalities, which can include:

-- Anemia, low red blood cell count
+- First, anemia, low red blood cell count

-- Infection or fever or unknow origin
+- Finally, infection or fever or unknow origin

 These conditions can affect your blood cell production and the levels of your blood cell types.